typicode/husky/README.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"
 ```

+### Per-Project commands (/project/dir/.huskyhook)

+Husky will source `/project/dir/.huskyhook` file if it exists before running hook scripts (also before the local command
+defined in `~/.huskyrc`).
+You can use it the same way you use `~/.huskyrc`, but being able to track the script with
+`git` and share it with your project colleagues.

 ### Multiple commands

 By design and just like `scripts` defined in `package.json`, husky will run hook scripts as a single command.